caktus/jade-truffle/README.rst

 Installation
 ~~~~~~~~~~~~

-Create a Python virtual envionment with your tool of choice.
+Create a Python virtual environment with your tool of choice.
 For purposes
-of these intructions we'll call the envionment ``jade-truffle``.
+of these intructions we'll call the environment ``jade-truffle``.

 Enable your environment and install cookiecutter::